AnonySE26/ScalPatchFinder/README.md

-# ScalPatchFinder: A Scalable and Effective Retrieval System for Security Vulnerability Patches
+# SPFinder: A Scalable and Effective System for Tracing Known Vulnerability Patches

 This repository contains the code and data sample for our submission: ScalPatchFinder: A Scalable and Effective Retrieval System for Security Vulnerability Patches.